Centre for Advanced Training

 Additional training and support provided through the CAT scheme includes:

-Applications for CAT scheme are now open for students based outside London and for applicants who are already on our LYC program .
+Applications for CAT scheme are now open for students based outside London and for applicants who are already on our LYC or auditioning this year to be on the LYC program.

-All participants who would like to apply for the Centre for Advanced Training programme must submit a video audition.
-We know that because of the current situation people will not have access to training spaces and this will be taken into consideration when reviewing applications.
+All participants who would like to apply for the Centre for Advanced Training programme must submit a video audition (unless you are already on LYC).
 Guidance on video applications in PDF bellow.

-Please submit your application form & video by Monday 16th August at 4pm.
-If you have any questions please contact us on email@example.com
+Please submit your application form & video by 25th June 2023 .
+If you have any questions please contact us on firstname.lastname@example.org

 What your submission should include: